-- There is no longer a long-term need for the dwelling on the particular enterprise on which the dwelling is located; and - j) Unsuccessful attempts have been made to sell or rent the dwelling at a price that takes account of the occupancy condition.
+- i) There is no longer a long-term need for the dwelling on the particular enterprise on which the dwelling is located; and - j) Unsuccessful attempts have been made to sell or rent the dwelling at a price that takes account of the occupancy condition.

-Applications for a temporary mobile home, caravan or residential mooring for rural enterprise workers, will only be permitted if;
+Applications for a temporary mobile home, caravan or residential mooring for rural enterprise workers will only be permitted if:

-- k) Residential occupation would be for a period of up to three years; - There is clear evidence that the proposed enterprise has been planned on a sound financial basis for the same period (or longer) which the application seeks permission for a temporary dwelling/residential mooring for; - m) The functional need cannot be met by an existing dwelling on the site or nearby; - In relation to temporary caravans and mobile homes, the proposed temporary dwelling would not be located in Flood Risk Zone 3; - o) The temporary structure can be easily dismantled or taken away; and, - p) The proposal would not adversely affect protected species or habitats, the historic environment and landscape character.
+- k) Residential occupation would be for a period of up to three years; - There is clear evidence that the proposed enterprise has been planned on a sound financial basis for the same period (or longer) which the application seeks permission for a temporary dwelling/ residential mooring for; - m) The functional need cannot be met by an existing dwelling on the site or nearby; - n) In relation to temporary caravans and mobile homes, the proposed temporary dwelling would not be located in Flood Risk Zone 3; - o) The temporary structure can be easily dismantled or taken away; and - p) The proposal would not adversely affect protected species or habitats, the historic environment and landscape character.

-Any planning permission granted will specify the period for which the temporary permission is granted and the date by which the temporary dwelling/mooring will have to be removed.
+Any planning permission granted will specify the period for which the temporary permission is granted, and the date by which the temporary dwelling/mooring will have to be removed.
 If there is no planning justification for a permanent dwelling, then the mobile home or caravan must be removed or, for a residential mooring, the vessel's residential use must cease.
 Successive extensions to a temporary permission will not normally be granted unless material considerations indicate otherwise.

 The erection of dwellings outside defined development boundaries has the potential to have a negative impact on the openness and special character of the Broads.
 Rural Enterprise dwellings outside development boundaries will require special justification for planning permission to be granted.
-The NPPF states that one such instance is example as when accommodation is required to enable agricultural, forestry and certain other full-time rural workers to live at, or nearby, their place of work.
+The NPPF states one such example as accommodation required to enable agricultural, forestry and certain other full-time rural workers to live at or nearby their place of work.

-For the purposes of this policy, the term 'rural enterprise workers' relates to those who work in agriculture, horticulture, forestry, tourism and boatyards and other enterprises which require a rural location.
+For the purposes of this policy, the term 'rural enterprise workers' relates to those who work in agriculture, horticulture, forestry, tourism and boatyards and other enterprises that require a rural location.
 Any application would need to fully justify why it considers the dwellings to be linked to a rural enterprise.

-While pProposals which support the proper functioning of rural enterprises will generally be supported because of the contribution such enterprises make to the local economy.
-However, to, in order to protect the landscape character of the Broads, as well as considering the issue of dwellings isolated from services and facilities, essential workers dwellings will only be permitted where there is a demonstrable need for a full time worker(s) to live at, or very close to, the site of their work and this functional need cannot be met by an existing dwelling on the site or in the locality.
+Proposals that support the proper functioning of rural enterprises will generally be supported because of the contribution such enterprises make to the local economy.
+However, to protect the landscape character of the Broads, as well as considering the issue of dwellings isolated from services and facilities, essential worker dwellings will only be permitted where there is a demonstrable need for a full-time worker to live at or very close to the site of their work, and that this functional need cannot be met by an existing dwelling on the site or in the locality.

-When judging locality, the Authority will take into account what the requirement of the business is for an employee to live nearby and what a reasonable distance to travel to the business is.
-This will vary on a case-by-case basis and an application should explain what distance is appropriate and why.
+When judging locality, the Authority will take into account the requirement of the business for an employee to live nearby, and a reasonable distance to travel to the business.
+This will vary on a case-by-case basis, and an application should explain what distance is appropriate and why.

-To ensure that this demand for a dwelling is likely to be sustained, proposals must be accompanied by evidence to demonstrate that the business has been established for at least three years, profitable for at least one of them, currently financially sound and <a href="https://has.nc.nih.google.com/has.nc.ni
+To make sure the demand for a dwelling is likely to be sustained, proposals must be accompanied by evidence to demonstrate that the business has been established for at least three years, profitable for at least one of them, currently financially sound and with a clear prospect of remaining so.
+A business plan for the subsequent three years will assist in assessing the future prospects.